NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots

 \subsection{Related Works}

 A challenge for screw-based locomotion designs is the significant number of design parameters that can affect performance.
-In the specific case of sand-like media, significant exploration has been done into the effect of varying certain parameters such as angle of attack (also referred to as lead angle, pitch angle, and helix angle in previous literature), blade height, and blade profile \cite{dugoff1967model, marvi_2018, marvi_2019, crawling}.
-These studies showed that performance is greatly affected by the angle of attack, estimating a maximum thrust achieved at an angle of around 22\textdegree{} \cite{applied1961inquiry}, which was then used in previous screw-based designs \cite{arcsnake_tro, arcsnake_icra}.
-The ideal ratio between the screw diameter and length of the screw has also been found \cite{USF}.
-However, it has been shown that for a fixed set of parameters, performance varies significantly across different media and there is an inherent trade-off between traveling velocity and efficiency when picking the angle of attack \cite{icra2023}.
+Exploration has been done into the effect of varying parameters such as angle of attack (also referred to as lead angle, pitch angle, and helix angle in previous literature), total screw length, blade height, and number of starts.